wxWidgets/wxWidgets/docs/contributing/how-to-write-unit-tests.md

 All (i.e. both GUI and non-GUI) unit tests are under `tests` subdirectory.
 When adding a new test, try to find an existing file to add it to.
 If there are no applicable files, try to add a new file to an existing directory.
-If there is no applicable directory neither, create a new one and put the new file there (i.e. do _not_ put new files directly under `tests`).
+If there is no applicable directory either, create a new one and put the new file there (i.e. do _not_ put new files directly under `tests`).
 If your test is small, consider adding it to `tests/misc/misctests.cpp`.